ReedClanton/NixOS/users/reedclanton/home/hosts/README.md

 ### Rules & Guidelines

+- This is to be the only file in this directory, or any child directory, that's directly called from outside this directory.
 - May *only* import `nix` files:
    - May *not* contain `nix` configuration.
 - *All* import(s) *must* be optional: